 Industry 4.0 is rife with challenges and benefits for the future.
 Let’s explore a few of those points here.

 Industry 4.0 Challenges

-Security: Threats in terms of existing and emerging vulnerabilities in the factory are a major concern.
-The physical and digital systems that makeup factories enable real-time interoperability, but it comes with the risk of an expanded attack surface.
+Threats in terms of existing and emerging vulnerabilities in the factory are a major concern.
+The physical and digital systems that make up factories enable real-time interoperability, but it comes with the risk of an expanded attack surface.
 Some companies are not fully prepared to deal with these security threats and therefore companies need to implement powerful security systems.

-Supply Chain: Industry 4.0 brings technologies, robots and systems closer to the JIT(Just in Time) manufacturing, therefore all components of the supply chain have to be synchronous.
+Industry 4.0 brings technologies, robots and systems closer to JIT(Just in Time) manufacturing, therefore all components of the supply chain have to be synchronous.
 This also means that possible problems and risks need to be minimized.
-Otherwise, results may arise to cut production, as we see also in Covid-19 Pandemic.
+Otherwise, results may arise to cut production, as we see also in the Covid-19 Pandemic.